-The Approved Fiscal Year 2022-2027 Capital Improvement Program, including the Approved Fiscal Year 2022 Capital Budget, totals \$13.6 billion.
-TABLE 7 shows funding sources for the Approved Fiscal Year 2022-2027 Capital Improvement Program in the year in which funding is anticipated to be expended.
-Planned funding for the Approved Fiscal Year 2022-2027 Capital Improvement Program is expected to come from (i) federal formula and PRIIA grants37; (ii) required state/local matching funds for those federal grants; (iii) additional system performance and/or debt funding from the Participating Jurisdictions; (iv) Dedicated Capital Funding Revenues; and (v) proceeds of the Series 2020A Bonds and Series 2021A Bonds.
-While such funding is expected to address deferred projects, planning for future enhancements, and to address the long-term growth of the region and the Transit System.
-For information on the condition of the Authority's capital assets and the relationship between those assets and the results of the Authority's operations, see "- Current and Ongoing Funding" under this capiton.
+The Approved Fiscal Year 2023-2028 Capital Improvement Program, including the Approved Fiscal Year 2023 Capital Budget, totals \$14.0 billion.
+TABLE 8 shows funding sources for the Approved Fiscal Year 2023-2028 Capital Improvement Program in the year in which funding is anticipated to be expended.
+Planned funding for the Approved Fiscal Year 2023-2028 Capital Improvement Program is expected to come from (i) federal formula and PRIIA grants; (ii) required state/local matching funds for those federal grants; (iii) additional system performance and/or debt funding from the Participating Jurisdictions; (iv) Dedicated Capital Funding Revenues; and (v) proceeds of Dedicated Capital Funding Revenues debt.
+While such funding is expected to support core safety and state of good repair needs, additional capital investment would be required to address deferred projects, planning for future enhancements, and to address the long-term growth of the region and the Transit System.
+For information on the condition of the Authority's capital assets and the relationship between those assets and the results of the Authority's operations, see "- Current and Ongoing Funding" under this caption.